GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 Spanish bond yields bounced off eight-year lows even as another plump debt sale helped Madrid complete about a quarter of its 2014 debt program just as uncertainty over the euro zone growth outlook resurfaced.

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, were up 32 basis points at 1.694 percent.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, were up 3 bps at 1.69 percent.

 Bund futures fell 46 ticks to settle at 143.45.